1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsi2i Activation Grants is sponsored by New Hampshire Community Development Finance Authority (CDFA).
-Funds early-stage, community-driven projects that strengthen social infrastructure and civic engagement across New Hampshire.
+Supports creative, community-driven projects that strengthen social connections and civic life across New Hampshire.

 Get alerted about grants like this